Security Camera Repair & CCTV Servicing in St Kilda

 Bin areas, garages and service entries often need tighter framing than older layouts provide.

-Typical Camera Faults on St Kilda Properties
+Typical Security Camera Faults on St Kilda Properties

 Where dense access patterns usually create the problem

-Entry cameras are often too wide, too high or slightly off-line, so the useful approach is not captured properly.
+Entry security cameras are often too wide, too high or slightly off-line, so the useful approach is not captured properly.

-Narrow pedestrian routes can create blind spots where the camera misses the true movement line or reaches too far into public space.
+Narrow pedestrian routes can create blind spots where the security camera misses the true movement line or reaches too far into public space.

 These areas often suffer from weak night handling, poor angle control and patchy coverage after hours.